zkmkarlsruhe/ofxTensorFlow2/example_basics/README.md

 model.save('../bin/data/model')
 ```

-### openFrameworks

-***Note***: when we created the graph in Python we solely defined the last dimension of the input.
+***Note***: we solely defined the last dimension of the input.
 The first channel is the number of batches which is never named and always variable (None).
 Hence the graph has an input structure of (NONE, NONE, NONE, 3).

+### openFrameworks
 This addon builds upon cppflow.
-Cppflow wraps the TensorFlow C API library and adds a tensor and model class.
+Cppflow wraps the TensorFlow C library and adds a tensor and model class.

 #### cppflow:: ops, tensor & model